 Back to Top

 Bio

-Raleigh E. “Butch” Eversole, IV currently teaches saxophone and music education courses at Colorado State University-Pueblo.
-He is the conductor of the Little London Winds, a semi-professional wind ensemble.
-Butch recently retired after 29 years of public school teaching in Colorado.
-He served as a member of the inaugural faculty and the Core Planning Team for Palmer Ridge High School, where he was the Academic Chair for the Performing Arts and Director of Bands from 2008-2023.
-Prior to his position at Palmer Ridge High School, Butch taught at Lewis-Palmer High School, Manitou Springs High School and Manitou Springs Middle School.
-He has also taught saxophone at Colorado College, served as a graduate teaching assistant in jazz studies at the University of Northern Colorado, and has conducted at the LeBam International Summer Band Camp in Beirut, Lebanon.
-His groups performed seven times at the CMEA Conference and four times at the Music for All National Festival.
-While at Palmer Ridge, his students earned 185 selections to the Colorado All State Band.
-Butch holds a Bachelor of Arts in music education from Shepherd University in West Virginia and a Master of Music in saxophone performance from the University of Northern Colorado.
+Raleigh E. "Butch" Eversole, IV is a dedicated educator and performer, currently teaching saxophone and music education courses at Colorado State University-Pueblo.
+He recently served as interim Director of Bands at the university.
+Butch is also the conductor of the Little London Winds, a semi-professional wind ensemble.
+After 29 years of teaching in Colorado's public schools, Butch retired in 2023.
+He was a founding faculty member and served on the Core Planning Team at Palmer Ridge High School, where he was the Academic Chair for the Performing Arts and Director of Bands from 2008 to 2023.
+Before Palmer Ridge, he taught at Lewis-Palmer High School, Manitou Springs High School, and Manitou Springs Middle School.
+Butch has also taught saxophone at Colorado College, served as a graduate teaching assistant in jazz studies at the University of Northern Colorado, and conducted at the LeBam International Summer Band Camp in Beirut, Lebanon.
+His ensembles have performed multiple times at prestigious events such as the CMEA Conference and the Music for All National Festival.
+During his tenure at Palmer Ridge, his students earned 185 selections to the Colorado All-State Band.
+He holds a Bachelor of Arts in Music Education from Shepherd University and a Master of Music in Saxophone Performance from the University of Northern Colorado.

-Butch remains active as a saxophonist, performing regularly with the Springs Contemporary Jazz Big Band, the Academy Jazz Ensemble, and the pop-rock horn combo Pourly Edukated.
-Other free-lance opportunities have included appearances with such diverse artists as the Colorado Springs Philharmonic, the Chamber Orchestra of the Springs, the Temptations, Dan Akroyd, and Trisha Yearwood.
+Active as a saxophonist, Butch regularly performs with the Springs Contemporary Jazz Big Band, the Academy Jazz Ensemble, and the pop-rock horn group Pourly Edukated.
+He has also had the privilege of performing with a range of notable artists, including the Colorado Springs Philharmonic, the Chamber Orchestra of the Springs, the Temptations, Dan Aykroyd, and Trisha Yearwood.

+Back to Top